kubernetes/kubectl/docs/maintainers/issue_backlog.md

 ## Assigning an issue once work has started

 1. Contributor messages stakeholder on the issue, and maybe on slack
-2. Stakeholder moves issue from backlog to assigned
+1. Stakeholder moves issue from backlog to assigned
-3. Contributor updates issue weekly and publishes work in progress to a fork
+1. Contributor updates issue weekly and publishes work in progress to a fork
-   - Fork linked on issue
+   > The issue should be updated with a link to the fork.
-4. Once work is ready for review, contributor files a PR and notifies the stakeholder
+1. Once work is ready for review, contributor files a PR and notifies the stakeholder

 ## What is expected as part of contributing a library?